Skip to main content

 Adopting Updates

-To stay aligned with the system, teams should: -review release notes
+To stay aligned with the system, teams should:

-• Integrate minor and patch updates immediately
+• Integrate minor and patch updates promptly

-• Plan for major release migrations
+• Plan for major release migrations ahead of the release window

 • Remove deprecated usage as part of ongoing maintenance